FctsFxns/schultzen-web/_works/Oracles part I.md

 ---
-title: Drug Tarot
+title: Oracles for Otherings Part I
 categories: Investigation Poetry Performance 2023
-intro: The Drug Tarot is a deck of cards representing archetypes involved in situations of drug use.
+intro: The first and most intense oracle is the Drug Tarot, a deck of cards played with archetypes of drug use.
-featured_image: /media/images/DrugTarot20.jpg
+featured_image: /media/images/DrugTarot2.jpg

 published: true